samluyk/PHPLedger/README.md

 ### To do:
 - more detailed error messages
 - better input sanitization - htmlspecialchar
-- create config.php for time zone and db connection - require_once('config.php');
+- pretty html tables
 - better success/failure messages on insert/delete
 - add mobile device css
 - a working delete last entry button in case of incorrect input
 - define expenses as "fixed" or "variable" in code
-- something to display database info graphically on separate page - grafana?
+- something to display database info graphically on separate page
 - Don't use SELECT * , explicitly type out the column names needed
 - complete documentation
 - data import guide
-- move chartjs directory

 ### To done:
 - ~~finalize categories~~